Ambrogio left the Oracle of Delhi temple in shock. What could “The curse. The moon. The blood will flow” possibly mean?

 He could tell she was laughing a little as she disappeared around the corner.

 He returned to his home just outside the town, thinking endlessly about this maiden in white.
-The idea of a curse that is moon related and blood filled was slipping into the ethers of his mind.
+The idea of a curse that is moon related with a blood filled future was slipping into the ethers of his mind.

 Who was this maiden and why did he think of her so much?
-During the day, as he worked the land for his keep, he was unable and unwilling to stop thinking of her.
+During the day, as he worked the farm land of his host to earn his keep, but he was unable and unwilling to stop thinking of her.

-The night came, then ended, the dawn chilling air was filling his lungs once again as he stood by the temple, waiting for her name to be whispered.
+When he woke, pre-dawn, he rose immediately and made the walk to Delhi as quickly as he could.
+The dawn chilled air was filling his lungs once again as he stood by the temple, waiting for her name to be whispered.

 He fixated his eyes on the corner she appeared around the previous day.
 Leaning against the temple wall as casually as he could muster, he waited and listened to his heart beat, counting the passing of time.